ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 }
 ```

 Then add the `main-content` class to the `ion-content` elements in each of our pages.

-So far so good, but the lists in a couple of our pages show the default background color, which looks a little out of place, so let's make the background for the various list elements transparent.
+So far so good, but the lists in a couple of our pages show the default background color, which looks a little out of place, so let's make the background for the various list elements transparent (in `src/theme/styles.css`).

 ```css
 .list-ios {